Yang-Mills model for centrally extended 2d gravity: Acknowledgments

 \section{Acknowledgments}

-The Authors wish to thank Thomas Hartman for correspondence.
+The authors wish to thank Thomas Hartman for correspondence.
 This work was partially funded by the Spanish Ministry of Education and Science through grant PGC2018-095382-B-I00.
-SA acknowledges Universidad Complutense Madrid and Banco Santander for support through Predoctoral fellowship No.\,CT82/20.
+S.\,A. acknowledges Universidad Complutense Madrid and Banco Santander for support through a predoctoral fellowship.

 \newlength{\bibitemsep} \newlength{\bibparskip} \oldthebibliography\thebibliography \thebibliography[1]{ \oldthebibliography{#1} }